gilzoide/godot-lua-pluginscript/README.md

 # Godot Lua PluginScript
+GDNative + PluginScript library that adds support for [Lua](https://www.lua.org/) as a scripting language in [Godot](https://godotengine.org/).

+Being a GDNative library, recompiling the engine is not required, so anyone with a built release copied to their project can use it.
+Being a PluginScript language, Lua can seamlessly communicate with scripts written in GDScript/C#/Visual Script and vice-versa.

+## Installing
+Put a built release of the library into the project folder and restart Godot.
+Make sure the `lua_pluginscript.gdnlib` file is located at the `res://addons/godot-lua-pluginscript` folder.

 ## Articles
 1. [Designing Godot Lua PluginScript](blog/1-design-en.md)
 2. [Implementing the library's skeleton](blog/2-infrastructure-en.md)
 3. [Integrating LuaJIT and FFI](blog/3-luajit-callbacks-en.md)
+4. Initializing and finalizing scripts (TODO)

 ## Goals